 Concern: The goal of redistricting should be to construct competitive districts.
 Figure 3 is a congressional district map of Ohio where every district is competitive.
-Specifically, each district has a partisan lean that is close to the partisan lean of the state as a whole.
+Specifically, for the vast majority of the districts, the district contains approximately the same number of likely voters from each party.
 This figure illustrates that for many districts, a geographic area with a high concentration of one party must be connected, often by tendrils, to an area with a high concentration of the other party in order to simultaneously satisfy the competitive criterion and the population requirements.
-As a result, districts are often not compact; one political subdivision of the state is often joined with another distant subdivision; and, the elected officials are unlikely to represent communities of interest.
+As a result, districts are often not compact; counties are often split; one political subdivision of the state is often joined with another distant subdivision; and, the elected officials are unlikely to represent communities of interest.

 Figure 4.
-Ohio Congressional Districts Each District As Competitive As Whole State
+Ohio Congressional Districts Maximizing Competitive Districts